ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/workflows/trigger-using-webhook.md

 ## Triggering a Webhook

-Let's take a look at an example of triggering a webhook using **Postman**.
+Let's take a look at an example of triggering a webhook using Postman.

 1. Visit [Postman](https://www.postman.com/), and click **New Request**.